 Summary

-Read the full fact sheet- A 12-month pilot in Victoria from October 2023 to October 2024 allows people to receive some treatments at a local pharmacy without needing to see a doctor to get a prescription.
+Read the full fact sheet- The Community Pharmacist Pilot allows people in Victoria to receive some treatments at a local pharmacy without needing to see a doctor to get a prescription.

 On this page